Giving Up Is Beautiful

 The tree-cycle calls out and encourages us to embrace the wisdom found in seasonal rhythms.
-The ebb and flow of productivity crashes with my internal pace which demands constant, regular output, which then can lead to tremendous inner anxiety.
+The ebb and flow of seasonal productivity is in direct conflict with my internal striving pace which demands constant, regular output, which then can lead to tremendous inner anxiety.

 Here are a few journal questions to help us in our journey:

 1. What is easy to let go of?